 Comparing those two drives, we can see that the Q32T1 for the Seagate Portable was actually faster than the Q8T8 test, whereas the opposite is true for the ADATA SD600.

 The SSD, in this case, can run more threads at the same time, whereas the spinning drive slows down when trying to resolve multiple requests at once.

 All of the drives we’ve tested slow down during the Q1T1 test, though, and there’s only a slight variation between the Q8T8 and Q32T1 results on any individual hard drive.
 Because of that, we use the first random read-and-write results to directly compare hard drives.

 Choosing the Fastest External Hard Drive

-For instance, the ADATA SD600 mentioned above performs better than any of the spinning disks we’ve tested, which makes sense, seeing that it’s a SSD.
-However, it performs well below what we’d expect for a SSD without being any cheaper.
+For instance, the ADATA SD600 mentioned above performs better than any of the spinning disks we’ve tested, which makes sense, seeing that it’s an SSD.
+However, it performs well below what we’d expect for an SSD without being any cheaper.
 Because of that, we omitted it from the list.

-That said, SSDs are still the fastest, so they occupy the majority of the list.
+That said, SSDs are still the fastest hard drives, so they occupy the majority of the list.
 We have a few HDD picks, as well.
 We chose them not because they’re faster than the SSDs, but because they’re faster than most other HDDs.

 The Fastest External Hard Drive: Samsung T5